top of page

 Bobbie Brown

-In collaboration with Matt Brown, Nathan McFall and Benjamin Green, Bobbie Brown founded FoodWaves in 2010.
-Currently, Bobbie is serving as Board President; responsibilities include ensuring effective action of the board in governing and supporting the organization, oversees board affairs, acts as the representative of the board as a whole, and speaking to the media and community on behalf of the organization.
-Additionally, Bobbie is currently a School Psychologist in Tigard-Tualatin School District, providing Special Education services in classrooms serving children with disabilities who require intervention, making recommendations for eligibility and placement of educational services.
+In collaboration with Matt Brown, and Nathan McFall, Dr. Bobbie Brown founded FoodWaves in 2010.
+Currently, Bobbie serves as Board President; responsibilities include ensuring effective action of the board in governing and supporting the organization, overseeing board affairs, acting as the board's representative, and speaking to the media and community on behalf of the organization.
+Additionally, Bobbie is currently an Elementary School Principal in the Tigard-Tualatin School District, leading the school’s academic, social-emotional, and equitable goals.
 Bobbie also served as a Peace Corps Volunteer as a Girls’ Empowerment Education Volunteer in Togo, West Africa along with Matt and Nathan.
-As a Peace Corps Volunteer, Bobbie worked to enrich the educational opportunities of school-aged girls and woman by creating clubs to promote community development.
-Bobbie has a M.A. in Educational Psychology from California State University, Long Beach and a B.A. in Psychology from University of California, Santa Barbara.
+As a Peace Corps Volunteer, Bobbie worked to enrich the educational opportunities of school-aged girls and women by creating clubs to promote community development.
+Bobbie has an EdD in Educational Leadership from the University of Portland, an M.A. in Educational Psychology from California State University, Long Beach, and a B.A. in Psychology from University of California, Santa Barbara.

 Board President